sbs20/scanservjs/docs/docker.md

 with a UID of `2001`.
 If you attempt to run as a user other than `2001` or `0` (e.g. `-u 1000`) then the process inside the container will no longer have access to some of the things it needs to and it will fail.
-Most of the time you won't care about this, but if you're mapping volumes for either config or data, then it may matter.
+Most of the time you won't care about the user, but if you're mapping volumes for either config or data, then it may matter.

 The solution in most cases is either to
 * change the group of the container to a known group on the host e.g.